chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DFU_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Device Library package using STM32Cube firmware.
+This application is a part of the USB Device Library package using STM32Cube firmware.
 It describes how to use USB device application based on the Device Firmware Upgrade (DFU) on the STM32F4xx devices.

-This is a typical example on how to use the STM32F4xx USB OTG Device peripheral to implement the DFU capability for programming the embedded flash memory of the STM32F4xx devices.
+This is a typical application on how to use the STM32F4xx USB OTG Device peripheral to implement the DFU capability for programming the embedded flash memory of the STM32F4xx devices.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals,